Spin-Orbit Coupling Fluctuations as a Mechanism of Spin Decoherence: Introduction

 In solid-state systems, interactions between electronic spins and their environment are the limiting factor of spin phase lifetime, or decoherence time.
 Important advances have been recently realized in demonstrating long-lived spin coherence via spin dilution \cite{Bertaina2009,Nellutla2007,Bertaina2007,Dutt2007,Bertaina_NatLett_2008,Ardavan2007} and isolating a spin in non-magnetic cages \cite{Morley2007}, for instance.
-Phonons are an important source of energy relaxation and thus spin-lattice interactions need to be reduced, usually by cooling to sufficiently low temperatures.
 The presence of a lattice can be felt by spins through orbital symmetries and spin-orbit coupling.
-An isolated free electron has a spin angular momentum associated with a $g$-factor $g_e = 2.00232$.
-In many molecular compounds containing 3d elements, the orbital angular momentum is quenched and one expects a $g$-factor only slightly different from $g_e$ due to the admixture of excited orbital states\cite{Pryce_PPS_1950} into the ground state caused by spin-orbit coupling.
-In this Letter, we present observational evidence that fluctuations in the spin-orbit interaction can be a significant source of spin decoherence.
-This is accomplished by analyzing shape and orientation anisotropy of ESR linewidths at 120, 241, and 336 GHz, of the molecular compound K$_6$[V$^{\text{IV}}_{15}$As$^{\text{III}}_6$O$_{42}$(D$_2$O)] $\cdot$ 8D$_2$O, V$_{15}$ in short.
-This system has been shown to have high coherence at low temperatures~\cite{Dobrovitski2000}, has demonstrated coherent spin oscillations~\cite{Bertaina_NatLett_2008} and interesting out of equilibrium spin dynamics due to phonon bottlenecking~\cite{Chiorescu_JMMM_2000,Chiorescu2000}.
-However the details of the spin decoherence are still not fully understood.
-This study points to a new decoherence mechanism, fluctuation in the spin-orbit term, and how to optimize the decoherence in spin qubits.
+An isolated free electron has a spin angular momentum associated with a $g$-factor $g_e = 2.00232$ but in general, spin-orbit coupling changes the $g$-factor by the admixture of excited orbital states \cite{Pryce_PPS_1950} into the ground state.
+In this Letter, we demonstrate that fluctuations in the spin-orbit interaction can be a significant source of spin decoherence.
+We present a general theoretical framework to obtain noise spectrum.
+The method is applied to fluctuations of the long-range dipolar interactions and we observe how the spin-orbit term is modulating the induced decoherence.
+The model describes spin dilution and thermal excitations effects as well.
+Experimentally, we analyze shape and orientation anisotropy of ESR linewidths of the molecular compound K$_6$[V$^{\text{IV}}_{15}$As$^{\text{III}}_6$O$_{42}$(D$_2$O)] $\cdot$ 8D$_2$O or V$_{15}$.
+This system has shown spin coherence at low temperatures~\cite{Dobrovitski2000,Bertaina_NatLett_2008} and interesting out of equilibrium spin dynamics due to phonon bottlenecking~\cite{Chiorescu_JMMM_2000,Chiorescu2000}.
+However, the details of the spin decoherence are still not fully understood.
+In the case of diluted or molecular spins, little evidence has been brought up to now on the role of spin-orbit coupling on spin coherence time.
+This study elucidates this decoherence mechanism and how to mitigate its effect.